davepinch/pinchy.cc/content/topics/gaming/games/atari-2600/solaris/solaris-video-game.md

 ---
 title: "Solaris (video game)"
+game of:
+  - Atari 2600
-game of: Doug Neubauer
+  - Doug Neubauer
 not to be confused with: Solaris (film)
 tags:
   - video game
-  - Atari 2600
 ---